 “It’s almost too perfect a place for us, isn’t it?”
 She smiled as she said this, her smile cutting the air around us, a beautifully daunting smile.

-Everyone was up in arms about the cafe in the sky, people were screaming heresy, that the aliens had finally came to take their due.
-Some prayed to the cafe, saying it was some kind of religious symbol, a call from Christ, God ascending to the mortal realm of… No, it wasn’t any of that.
+Everyone was up in arms about the cafe in the sky.
+People screamed heresy, that the aliens had finally come to take their due.
+Some prayed to the cafe, saying it was some kind of religious symbol.
+Perhaps God was ascending to the moral realm to– No, it wasn’t any of that.

 “Are you here alone?”
 I asked as I walked towards him, breaking from all my relations.
 And yet, even they did not seem to notice or care that I had walked away, talking to some strange boy in the middle of a strange place where strange things happened.
 Truly, a strange world.

-Once the breeze died, I walked back into the shade and leaned onto the trunk of the tree, watching as leaves began falling out of season.
-The day grew short as my mind began wandering into a time long past.
+The day grew short as my mind began wandering into an old time.
 I smiled as I began seeing images of her and of the tree that was much younger than it was now.
 I reveled in being able to see her again.
 And so I did.